-And of course we’d hear the usual refrain, “I could NEVER give up meat.
+And of course, we’d hear the usual refrain, “I could NEVER give up meat.
 Do you get enough protein??”

-Everything surrounding that business is sickness: pesticides, synthetic hormones, herbicides, antibiotics to protect against the filth, disease and death.
+Everything surrounding that business is sickness: pesticides, synthetic hormones, herbicides, and antibiotics to protect against filth, disease, and death.
 A far cry from the pre-industrial ag days, when cows were allowed to roam freely and ate nothing but tall grasses.

-Aside from the fact Lyman suffered through cancer, he also suffered through a frivolous lawsuit.
+Aside from the fact Lyman suffered from cancer, he also suffered through a frivolous lawsuit.
 After sharing his epiphany with Oprah in front of a nationally televised audience, a group of Texas cattle outfits sued.

 Those first few years of vegetarianism went by without too much temptation from meat.
 Admittedly, it was tough to go out on a neighborhood run after work and smell someone’s barbecue around the bend.
-Usually it was our next-door neighbor.
+Usually, it was our next-door neighbor.

-This Omnivore’s Dilemma
+The Omnivore’s Dilemma

 At around year three, I picked up yet another book, The Omnivore’s Dilemma by Michael Pollan.
 Fascinating stuff for a fairly new vegetarian to take in.
 There are LOTS of juicy nuggets (eh hem), and a few of Pollan’s conclusions warrant fair skepticism.

 Good enough for me!
 Let’s fire up that Weber grill.
 It’s steak night.
 Organic, local, grass-fed steak, that is!

 Nowadays, while the rest of the family is 99% vegetarian (eggs and dairy are still on the menu), this author is still eating meat.
-The catch is, rarely do I bring meat home since I’m the only one eating it.
+The catch is, that rarely do I bring meat home since I’m the only one eating it.

-Obviously, a vegetarian diet is healthier than the current standard American meat-frenzy diet.
+A vegetarian diet is healthier than the current standard American meat-frenzy diet.
 Don’t believe me?
 Check in with our Seventh Day Adventist friends in southern California.
 A number of them might be over 100, and able to dance circles around YOUR sedentary butt.

-A common mistake is for new vegetarians to cling to their old meat-centric habits and replace their protein with the fake stuff.
+A common mistake is for new vegetarians to cling to their old meat-centric habits and replace their protein with fake stuff.
 Or worse, those burgers and steaks get replaced with refined, processed carbs and dairy.

 “No Big Mac for me, Fred.
 I’m trying to get healthy.
 I’ll take a couple of those apple pies and a strawberry shake though!”

 Our early days of vegetarianism weren’t all that different.
 Never fast food, save for Chipotle’s fine vegetarian burritos.
 We rejoiced in Boca and fake breakfast sausage patties.
 Hallelujah!
-This new habit might actually not suck!
+This new habit might not suck!

 Ultimately, you’ve got to buckle down and focus on organic whole foods.
 Even better if you can harvest some small percent of your food from a backyard garden.

 Here’s where things get fun for money geeks, like yours truly.
 Think about the most expensive items in your grocery cart each week: Steaks, pull-up diapers, pork tenderloin, fancy single-origin coffee beans, and chicken breasts.

 So how much does the average U.S. family spend on meat as a portion of their annual grocery bill?
 Let’s find out!
 I found some helpful data that shows

 I blame our super nice co-op and their organic goodness for this $900 extravagance.
 The USDA estimates a range of anywhere from $650 to $1,278 per month is spent on groceries for a family of four.

 Even though we fall in the middle of that range, I shudder to think what our bill would be in a household full of meat-eaters.
 Some interesting data from NPR reveals that we spend about 22% of our grocery budget on meats.
 From that, we could extrapolate that if our household ate meat, we’d spend an additional $198 (0.22 x $900) per month on groceries.

 Let’s take away four cartons of eggs (dozen each) at $3, so $12 total per month, and we’ll knock off about eight cans of organic beans as well (roughly $2 each for garbanzo beans, black beans, etc.): $16.
 Maybe we grill veggie burgers a few times a month, so take away $15 there.

 The costliest protein substitute is NUTS.
 We go cray-cray at Costco with those giant bags of almonds, walnuts, pistachios, cashews, pecans, you name it.
 Even macadamia nuts find their way into our monster cart.
-The nutty thing is, we spend about $25 a month on nuts.
+The nutty thing is, that we spend about $25 a month on nuts.
 All told, our protein substitutes amount to roughly $68 per month.

 Surprisingly, there is some credence to the notion that vegetarians don’t live longer simply because of their meatless diet.
 The Adventists might scoff at this, having found a 22% lower instance of cancer among vegetarians.
 We also have other Blue Zones populations (Okinawans, Sardinians, Ikarians) pointing us in a similar direction.

-The authors of the Aussie study suggest that it’s not simply the diet alone that gives vegetarians a ten year lifespan bonus over meat eaters.
+The authors of the Aussie study suggest that it’s not simply the diet alone that gives vegetarians a ten-year lifespan bonus over meat-eaters.
 It turns out that vegetarians are simply more mindful of all other health factors: